redhat-developer/rhdh-plugins/CONTRIBUTING.md

 - Agree to publish the plugin to the `@red-hat-developer-hub` npm scope.
 - Adopt the Changesets workflow for releasing new plugin versions.
+- Adhere to the repository security process for handling security-related issues.
 - Plugins moved to the repository should be licensed under Apache 2.0.

 ### Manual migration steps